Curated homes for your Valencia move

 Viewing checklist - what to verify in person

 Photos lie.
 The number of expat clients who signed remotely on a 'sunny corner flat' that turned out to face a 6-floor wall is depressing.
 If you can possibly visit before signing, do.
 If not, ask a third party (us, a friend, a paid local viewer) to walk through with this list.
+For tenant rights and contract details, see our Valencia renting guide.

 Light and orientation